 - The Superperson: The belief that you must be the hardest worker or reach the highest levels of achievement possible and, if you don't, you're a fraud.

-It is also thought that those who are self-employed and work independently are more likely to experience impostor syndrome because so much of their success rides on their own belief and confidence in delivering a quality product or service.
+It is also thought that those who are self-employed and work independently are more likely to experience imposter syndrome because so much of their success rides on their own belief and confidence in delivering a quality product or service.
 Going it alone means they're likely to lack bosses, managers, or team members to provide guidance and reassurance when self-doubt starts to creep in (a prime example of role ambiguity in action).

 Mental blocks can have a huge impact on productivity and business growth.
 They can cause you to procrastinate, become overwhelmed, and generally struggle to make progress on your goals.
 This, in turn, leads to missed deadlines, unfinished tasks, and decreased motivation—all of which can put a strain on your business’s performance.